dhermes/ca-append-js/README.md

 > Monkey-patching Node.js `tls` Module from Standard Library to **append** CAs

+## Documentation

+This package has import time side-effects: it changes the connection options allowed in Node.js TLS / HTTPS clients (e.g. `axios`, `request`, `request-promise-native`).
+There are four connection options impacted:

+-   `ca`: This option from the Node.js standard library has been **deprecated**, using it will cause an error.
+-   `caAppend`: This option is added by `ca-append`.
+It appends CA certificates to the root trust store.
+-   `caReplace`: This option is added by `ca-append`.
+It replaces the the root trust store; it has the same behavior as `ca` but has a name that makes this behavior clear.
+-   `appendNodeExtraCACerts`: This option is added by `ca-append`.
+This is unlikely to be needed unless an application has a hard requirement that both `NODE_EXTRA_CA_CERTS` and `caAppend` must be supported.
+If set to `true`, this indicates that the `NODE_EXTRA_CA_CERTS` should be explicitly loaded into a secure context.
+(This is a workaround to a [bug][1] in Node.js.)

+The package is only expected to be used for side-effects via `monkeyPatch()`, though it does export two other members:

+-   `monkeyPatch()`: A function that will replace `tls.createSecureContext()` with a custom replacement.
+-   `wrappedTLSCreateSecureContext()`: The original `tls.createSecureContext()`
+    function that has been replaced / monkey-patched.
+-   `SecureContextOptions`: The TypeScript interface describing the expanding options (i.e. it's `tls.SecureContextOptions` plus the three added above).

 ## Benchmark

 By monkey-patching `tls.createSecureContext`, we are sacrificing native